goldstar/adwords-simple-api/README.md

 ### Eager Loading

-You can eager load has_mnay associations to reduce API calls similar to ActiveRecord:
+You can eager load has_many associations to reduce API calls similar to ActiveRecord:

 ```ruby
 AdwordsSimpleApi::Campaign.all(includes: :ad_groups)